The Secret Three-Way Behind Wonder Woman

 here to stay

 Despite, or even because of her past, Wonder Woman has become the most popular female comic book character ever brought into existence.
-And with the exception of a brief hiatus in the 1980s has been continuously in print.
-She has all been the longest lasting female character, being named everything from sixth on the “100 Sexiest Women in Comics” list to fifth on the the “Top 100 Comic Book Heroes of All Time” list.
+And except for a brief hiatus in the 1980s has been continuously in print.
+She has been the longest-lasting female character, being named everything from sixth on the “100 Sexiest Women in Comics” list to fifth on the “Top 100 Comic Book Heroes of All Time” list.
 Wonder Woman has become a feminist sex symbol (if that’s even possible).

 Men want her and women want to be her.
 (I know I do.)
 Fulfilling William Moulton Marston’s original thought that “Not even girls want to be girls so long as our feminine archetype lacks force, strength, and power… The obvious remedy is to create a feminine character with all the strength of Superman plus all the allure of a good and beautiful woman.”
 I’m not sure about you but I think he succeeded in this.